rannn367/tp/docs/UserGuide.md

 #### Q14: What do I do when there is a blank screen after my `stafffind` or `customerfind` returns no results

-Ans: Use the `staffind all/true` command to show all existing staff again.
+Ans: Use the `stafffind all/true` command to show all staff, or `customerfind all/true` to show all customers again.

 --------------------------------------------------------------------------------------------------------------------